Sailor Moon: Films and television specials

 Three animated theatrical feature films based on the original Sailor Moon series have been released in Japan: Sailor Moon R: The Movie in 1993, followed by Sailor Moon S: The Movie in 1994, and Sailor Moon SuperS: The Movie in 1995.
 The films are side-stories that do not correlate with the timeline of the original series.
 A one-hour television special was aired on TV Asahi in Japan on April 8, 1995.
 Kunihiko Ikuhara directed the first film, while the latter two were directed by Hiroki Shibata.

-In 1997, an article in Variety stated that The Walt Disney Company was interested in originally acquiring the rights to Sailor Moon as a live action film to be directed by Stanley Tong & Geena Davis set to star as Queen Beryl, along with Winona Ryder & Elisabeth Shue planning to star in the film.
-After Disney put the project into turnaround, Universal Pictures acquired the film rights.
+In 1997, an article in Variety stated that The Walt Disney Company was interested in acquiring the rights to Sailor Moon as a live action film to be directed by Stanley Tong and Geena Davis set to portray as Queen Beryl, along with Winona Ryder and Elisabeth Shue starring as well.
+After Disney put the project on turnaround, Universal Pictures acquired the film rights.

 In 2017, it was revealed that Pretty Guardian Sailor Moon Crystal anime's fourth season would be produced as a two-part theatrical anime film project, adapting the Dream arc from the manga.
-On June 30, 2019, it was announced that the title of the films will be Pretty Guardian Sailor Moon Eternal The Movie.
-The first film was originally to be released on September 11, 2020, but was postponed and released on January 8, 2021, and the second film was released on February 11, 2021.
+On June 30, 2019, it was announced that the title of the film would be Pretty Guardian Sailor Moon Eternal The Movie.
+The first film was to be released on September 11, 2020, but was postponed and released on January 8, 2021, and the second film was released on February 11, 2021.
 Chiaki Kon returned from Crystal's third season to direct the two films.

-In 2022, it was announced that a sequel to Pretty Guardian Sailor Moon Eternal The Movie, covering the Stars arc of the manga would also be produced as a two-part theatrical anime film project, titled Pretty Guardian Sailor Moon Cosmos The Movie.
-Tomoya Takahashi is directing the two films, and will be released on June 9, and June 30, 2023.
+In 2022, it was announced that a sequel to Pretty Guardian Sailor Moon Eternal The Movie, covering the Stars arc of the manga, would also be produced as a two-part theatrical anime film project, titled Pretty Guardian Sailor Moon Cosmos The Movie.
+The two films were directed by Tomoya Takahashi and were released on June 9 and 30, 2023, respectively.